-Today’s post will be about a topic that was suggested a little over a month ago in the comments of a past blog post.
-The question was “How do I determine how to price items that I am selling via FBA?”
+Today’s post will be about Amazon FBA pricing, a topic that was suggested a little over a month ago in the comments of a past blog post.
+The specific question I received was “How do I determine how to price items that I am selling via FBA?”

 This is a very good question, and probably something that I should have addressed sooner on the blog as it’s a very important aspect of being successful on amazon.
-I have many different pricing strategies depending on what the current “landscape” looks like for a given item, and won’t be able to cover all of these in today’s post.
+I have many different FBA pricing strategies depending on what the current “landscape” looks like for a given item, and won’t be able to cover all of these in today’s post.
 Today’s post will be specifically about how I price items when I am competing with amazon as a seller.
-It is important to note that these are my strategies for pricing FBA items versus merchant fulfilled items.
-This is an important distinction as my strategies for both methods are different.
+It is important to note that these are my FBA pricing strategies, which are different from my strategies for merchant fulfilled items.

 We’ll be taking a look at 2 different items in today’s post.
 It’s important to note that the prices will almost certainly have changed by the time you are reading this (screenshots were taken on 5/12 between 7-8PM CT on 5/12/2014), so take a look at the screenshots I have included herein for the pricing information I am basing the pricing decisions on.
 In addition, none of these items are items that I am currently selling or have sold in the past, they are being used for illustrative purposes only.
 I might sell them in the future if the deal is right 🙂 Another item to note, this strategy discussion assumes I only have 5 or less of each item I am listing for sale, my strategies may change slightly if I have a large quantity available.

 The first product will be a copy of Monopoly Nintendo that has amazon as a competitor.
 HERE is a link to the product page if you want to take a look, and below is the screenshot (click to enlarge):